marcinjak9/italian-flavours-gatsby/src/pages/index.md

 blogPosts:
   - slug: the-editor
   - slug: publishing-options
-contactSectionTitle: Let's start from here your tailor-made holidays
+contactSectionTitle: Let's start your tailor-made holiday from here
 contactFormOptions:
   - title: Lorem Ipsum
   - title: Loremmm Ipsum
   - title: Lorem
 infoSection:
-  ctaText: tell me about your desires
+  ctaText: Tell me about your desires
   ctaUrl: /tour
-  title: What can i do for you...
+  title: This is what I can do for you...
 ---
+Setting the standard for luxury small-group travel worldwide, Abercrombie & Kent's Luxury Small Group Journeys deliver the best in comfort and service in the world's greatest destinations.

+allows you to experience A&K’s hallmark blend of insider access and style in more than 100 countries around the world, on an itinerary created for you and your family or friends.
+From arrival to departure, every detail is anticipated and every effort made to ensure a seamless, unforgettable travel experience.
+With A&K, you walk right in where others wait in line, visit world-famous sites before they open to the public and experience authentic local interactions beyond the scope of any guidebook.

+Your hand-picked, English-speaking A&K local guides join you at each step on your Luxury Tailor Made Journey, bringing your destination to life through authentic, beyond-the-guidebook knowledge.

+Every traveler is different — and so is every Luxury Tailor Made Journey.
+We consider what you want to do and how you like to travel, and then put that knowledge to work to make a journey uniquely yours.

+Create a journey based on one of these themes, mix and match them or make up your own for a journey that’s just right for you.

+Browse a market and prepare lunch with a local chef, or dine with a local family in their home for a taste of authentic hospitality.

+When it comes to art and architecture, some travellers can’t get enough.
+Luxury Tailor Made Journeys connect you with local artists for private visits to their studios, or with collectors who take you on a guided tour of their favorite galleries.

-* **Tailor-made tours or travel solutions** for whatever region or city in Italy
+* **Tailor-made tours or travel solutions** for any region or city in Italy
 * Tailored tours for specific cultural and folkloric events in Italy (as Terra Madre in Turin, Vinitaly in Verona, Taste in Florence, Cibus in Parma)
 * **Customized wine tastings** and visits to the finest and most historical wineries in Italy
 * Dedicated master classes at the Banca del Vino (the Slow food bank of wine) in Piedmont